Canonical’s AI and ML solutions feature…

 Artificial Intelligence infrastructure architecture

 To get the most out of Kubeflow, you’ll want to run it on an effective supporting stack.
-Minimally, leveraging the Charmed Distribution of Kubernetes (CDK) gives you the benefits of perfect portability between your private data-center and the public cloud.
-CDK on Canonical Openstack unlocks further benefits, as described below.
+Minimally, leveraging Charmed Kubernetes gives you the benefits of perfect portability between your private data-center and the public cloud.
+Charmed Kubernetes on Canonical Openstack unlocks further benefits, as described below.

 Every ounce of performance matters.
 If you’re building a private cloud you want the maximum performance for your workloads, the maximum utilisation in your data center, and the maximum economic efficiency.
 Canonical delivers all three.